Nyapal/cs13/README.md

 Goals:
 * [ ] Finally pass this class
-* [ ] To not cry during any lectures, quizzes or meetings relating to this css
+* [ ] To not cry during any lectures, quizzes or meetings relating to this class
 * [ ] Understand the stuff